Buying an EV: Which type of electric car is right for you?

 The Honda e, for example, offers a range of just 130 miles.
 Honda says, perhaps rightly, that urban cars like e simply won’t be used for long-distance travel.

 You have to make that call.
-Many electric car owners will own another car with a petrol or diesel engine, which is capable of making a long trip when needed.
+Many electric car owners will also own another car with a petrol or diesel engine, which is capable of making a longer journey when needed.

 What size of car do I need?